LaFClient/LaF/README.md

 |         |    64bit     | LaF_Setup_Linux_x86_64.AppImage |

 2. Run the file you downloaded.\
-**Tips** Even if your pc shows 'Windows protected your pc', don't worry.
+**Tip:** Even if your pc shows 'Windows protected your pc', don't worry.
 This program has no ransomware.
 Please press 'Run anyway' to continue the installation.

 3. Follow the dialog.\
-**Tips** I don't recommend changing the set install path.
+**Tip:** I don't recommend changing the set install path.
 But if you have to change it in for some reasons, you can change it.

 ## About ResourceSwapper
 - Path: `%HOMEPATH%\Documents\LaFSwap`